dflynn20/crypto-data-tracker/README.md

 Headers:
 "Authorization": "S3CUR3K3Y"

 If the authorization is correct and that user has that metric tracked, then it will remove it from that user's follow list.
-Otherwise, it will throw an error to be
+Otherwise, it will throw an error that the user or metric are not registered.

 # To Do for Production:
 Configure the Gunicorn Flask Python 3.7 application as GKE Service and Ingress.